HannaMedvedeva/rsschool-cv/cv.md

 ```

-6. Experience: for today, is only a selfeducation programming (codewars.com , learn.javascript.ru , some tasks from my friends - developers :))
+6. Experience: for today, is only a selfeducation programming (javarush, codewars.com , learn.javascript.ru , some tasks from my friends - developers :))
 7. Education: BSMU, self education
 8. English: B1, studied in school, university, self education.